 Captain Arnold (The Secret Series)

 Captain Arnold is an odd one.
 On the surface he seems like a good type of father to have.
 He’s clever, kind and sensible about raising children who stand on their own two feet.
 He and his wife take in Jack, who has no family of his own, after he helps the Arnold children, Nora, Mike and Peggy, escape from their abusive aunt and uncle.
 Unfortunately though being a pioneering aviator he’s rather too likely to disappear in a place crash, in fact it happens twice within a five book series.
-Having entirely misjudged the children’s guardians in the first book it turned into a double horrendous situation for his children.
+Having entirely misjudged the children’s guardians in the first book it turned into a doubly horrendous situation for his children.
 At least he left them with a decent adult the second time, but it seems foolish to abandon your children twice!
 The children end up going to rescue him the second time, and it’s his smarts that helps them all escape, but it was his bravado and foolishness that got them into that situation.

 THE WORK DRIVEN